Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Conclusions

 \section{Conclusions}

-The main contribution of this paper is threefold: we have created a relatively fast exact algorithm to compute the scanwidth, we have provided insight into the parametrized complexity of the \textsc{Scanwidth} problem, and we developed a good-performing heuristic to compute the scanwidth for instances that are too large for the exact method.
+The main contribution of this paper is threefold: we have presented and implemented a relatively fast exact algorithm to compute the scanwidth, we have provided insight into the parametrized complexity of the \textsc{Scanwidth} problem, and we developed a heuristic to compute the scanwidth for instances that are too large for the exact method.

 Regarding the first topic, we first improve upon a brute-force approach by a recursive exponential time algorithm.
 The recursive relations in this method form the foundation of an exact algorithm that can compute the scanwidth of DAGs with a fixed number of roots in slicewise polynomial time for fixed scanwidth.
 This algorithm iterates from top-to-bottom through different vertex subsets of a graph while storing intermediate results.
 The time complexity can be bounded by $O((k+r-1) \cdot m \cdot n^{k+r-1})$ for DAGs with $r$ roots, where $k$ is the scanwidth.
 Furthermore, in combination with a decomposition algorithm, the time complexity of the algorithm can be bounded by $O(2^{4 \ell - 1} \cdot \ell \cdot n + n^2)$ for level-$\ell$ networks.